alejosilvalau/coding-interview-prep/SystemsExpert/design-amazon.md

 If the item is still on stock, the system would reserve it for the user for 10 minutes or the duration of the checkout process (which can be capped at 10 minutes).

 The system would include what happens when orders are assigned to an specific amazon warehouse.
-This involes the case when having an order in which items are located at different warehouses.
+This involves the case when having an order in which items are located at different warehouses.
 In this case, the order needs to be split up and the customer ends up receiving two packages instead of only one.

 This means that the system needs to solve how stock comes into place when it comes to the warehouses and delivery aspects.
 However, all of which is referred to delivery drivers and deliveries can be ignored.
 - The system doesn't care about if there are multiple warehouses that can fulfill the order